 (a) If a Participant's Employment Terminates on account of his (i) death, (ii) Disability, (iii) Retirement, (iv) involuntary Termination of Employment without Cause, or, (v) to the extent provided in his employment agreement with the Employer (if any), voluntary Termination of Employment for Good Reason before STIC Award Payments for a Fiscal Year are made, the Participant's STIC Award Payment, if any, shall first be determined on an interim basis according to the applicable Award formula before considering any discretionary reduction that might be made by the Committee.
 If the Participant's Employment Terminated during the Fiscal Year for which the STIC Award Payment is being determined, the interim payment amount (as determined pursuant to the preceding sentence) shall be multiplied by a fraction, the numerator of which is the number of full weeks during which the Participant was employed by an Employer during such Fiscal Year and the denominator of which is 52.
-If the Participant's Employment Terminated after the end of the Fiscal Year for which the STIC Award Payment is being determined, the preceding sentence shall not apply and the interim payment amount previously determined as provided above in this Subsection shall not be prorated.
+If the Participant's Employment Termined, the preceding sentence shall not apply and the interim payment amount previously determined as provided above in this Subsection shall not be prorated.
 The Committee, in its discretion, may then reduce (but not increase) the interim payment amount determined under the preceding provisions of this Subsection by up to one-third in order to arrive at the STIC Award Payment to be made with respect to such Participant.
-Such payment shall be paid at the same time at which the Participant would have been paid if a Termination of Employment had not occurred with respect to such Participant.

-- (b) If a Participant's Employment Terminates for any reason not specified in clauses (i)-(v) of Subsection 4.05(a) before STIC Award Payments for a Fiscal Year are made, the Participant shall forfeit his interest in and shall not receive any such payment for that Fiscal Year. - Section 4.06.
+(b) If a Participant's Employment Terminates for any reason not specified in clauses (i)-(v) of Subsection 4.05(a) before STIC Award Payments for a Fiscal Year are made, the Participant shall forfeit his interest in and shall not receive any such payment for that Fiscal Year.

+Section 4.06.
 Non-Duplication of Payments.
-Notwithstanding any other provision hereof, if a Participant receives a payment under a change in control or other agreement with the Employer, which payment is identified as or measured by an amount payable under this Plan with respect to a certain Fiscal Year, the Participant shall not be entitled to a payment of a duplicate amount hereunder for that same Fiscal Year. - Section 4.07.
+Notwithstanding any other provision hereof, if a Participant receives a payment under a change in control or other agreement with the Employer, which payment is identified as or measured by an amount payable under this Plan with respect to a certain Fiscal Year, the Participant shall not be entitled to a payment of a duplicate amount hereunder for that same Fiscal Year.

+Section 4.07.
 Election to Defer of STIC Award Payment.
 A Participant may elect to defer all or any portion of a STIC Award Payment for a Fiscal Year by submitting a written Deferral Election to the Vice President of Human Resources of the Company before the end of the immediately preceding Fiscal Year.
-Amounts deferred pursuant to the Deferral Election shall be subject to the terms of the Hillenbrand, Inc. Executive Deferred Compensation Program, as amended from time to time. - Section 4.08.
+Amounts deferred pursuant to the Deferral Election shall be subject to the terms of the Hillenbrand, Inc. Executive Deferred Compensation Program, as amended from time to time.

+Section 4.08.
 Limitation of Payment Amount.
 Under no circumstances shall the Payment Amount with respect to any Participant for a Fiscal Year exceed the lesser of (i) three times the Participant's base salary for the Fiscal Year or (ii) Five Million Dollars.